gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS/SCTP is used with certificate-based authentication.
 When certificates are used the applicatication using DTLS/SCTP is reposible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
+The application using DTLS/SCTP MUST define what the identity is and how it is encoded.
+It is RECOMMENDED that client and server use the same identity format.
    All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.